Documents & Reference Materials:

-Please note: it is the owner/agent's responsibility to maintain record of their rental property's certificate expiration dates and to contact the city PRIOR to the expiration to begin the next inspection cycle.
+Please note: it is the owner/agent's responsibility to maintain a record of their rental property's certificate expiration dates and to contact the city PRIOR to the expiration to begin the next inspection cycle.

 How do I verify there are permits obtained for work or that there have been inspections on my rental property?

 You can check all permit and rental information on the city's online permit tracking system,

 1. If you know the permit number of the specific permit you wish to view, you can search by permit number.
 If not, you can search by address.
 (TIP: when searching by address, do not use any punctuation or ST, DR, or AVE).
 For instance, for 301 E. Huron St., type only "301 E Huron" or any part thereof and click search.

 2. The results will contain all permits pulled under that address.
 All building permit records go back to April 2001.
 All rental records ("CR" = Certified Rental) have attachments dating back to the 1980s.

 3. Select the permit you wish to view.

-4. Use the tabs across the top of the page to find information pertaining to the property.
+4. Use the tabs to find information pertaining to the property.

 4b.
-Inspection notices, inspection reports, Certificates of Compliance, and more are found under the "Attachments" section of the Permit Info tab (scroll to bottom).
+Inspection notices, inspection reports, Certificates of Compliance, and more are found under the "Attachments" in the CR.
+Certain documents or reports are viewable only to the contacts that are listed.

 What does it mean if my property is posted as noncompliant?

 Our office will post a property as noncompliant for a few possible reasons.

 - The owner/agent failed to meet the inspector at a designated inspection two or more times.

-- The owner/agent failed to make the necessary corrections cited on an inspection after two or more re-inspections.
+- The owner/agent failed to make the necessary corrections cited from the inspection within the required timeframe.

-- The owner/agent has failed to register the property as rental after repeated attempts to contact them via US Postal Service.
+- The owner/agent has failed to register the property as rental after repeated attempts to contact them via email and US Postal Service.